The talented monoid of a directed graph with applications to graph algebras: Introduction

-Using our results we give a finer description of purely infinite simple unital Leavitt path algebras.
-More precisely, we show that if $L_{\mathsf k}(E)$ is purely infinite simple, then the ring of the zero component $L_{\mathsf k}(E)_0$ can be written as a direct sum of $d$ minimal two sided ideals, where $d$ is the period of the graph $E$ associated to this algebra (Theorem~\ref{hfgftrgfggf}).
+Using our results we give a fine description of purely infinite simple unital Leavitt path algebras.
+Namely, we show that if $L_{\mathsf k}(E)$ is purely infinite simple, then the ring of the zero component $L_{\mathsf k}(E)_0$ can be written as a direct sum of $d$ minimal two sided ideals, where $d$ is the period of the graph $E$ associated to this algebra (Theorem~\ref{hfgftrgfggf}).
 As an example, the following two graphs produce isomorphic purely infinite simple Leavitt path algebras, however the period of the graph $E$ is $1$ whereas the period of the graph $F$ is $2$.

 One can check that $L_{\mathsf k}(E)_0$ is a simple ring whereas $L_{\mathsf k}(F)_0\cong I\oplus J$, where $I$ and $J$ are minimal two sided ideals.
-Using the talented monoid, we show that although isomorphisms between Leavitt path algebras do not necessarily preserve the periods of the graphs, the graded isomorphisms do, which is another evidence that the talented monoid can be a complete invariant for graph algebras.
+Using the talented monoid, we show that although isomorphisms between Leavitt path algebras do not necessarily preserve the periods of the graphs, the graded isomorphisms do, which is another evidence that the talented monoid can be a complete invariant for graded Morita equivalence of graph algebras.

 The paper is organised as follows: after this introduction we include a section of preliminaries, where we recall the relevant concepts that will be needed through the paper.
 In Section~\ref{typesemigroup} we show that the talented monoid of a graph can be obtained as the type semigroup of the skew product of the graph groupoid with $\mathbb{Z}$, and therefore we connect the graded classification conjecture with the program of classification of Steinberg algebras associated to Deaconu-Renault groupoids (via their graded type semigroup).
 Since Morita equivalence of Leavitt path algebras is preserved under graph moves (for a large class of graphs), we study the effect of these moves on the talented monoid in Section~\ref{sec:moveit}.
 Proceeding, in Section~\ref{sec:extremecycles} we describe extreme cycles in a graph in terms of the talented monoid and, in Section~\ref{sec:perioifhf}, we use the talented monoid to describe the period of a strongly connected graph.
 Furthermore, in Section~\ref{sec:perioifhf}, we describe the ideal generated by the ``primary colours'' of a graph, and give a finer description of the class of unital, purely infinite, simple Leavitt path algebras.
-We finish this note in Section~\ref{pohfggf}, where we describe paradoxicality of the talented monoid in terms of a combinatorial property of the underlying graph.